ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 - Block communications between certain segments; or
 - Allow communications between certain segments.

-Prepare a plan for the policies you must have for compliance.
-As you plan your information barrier policies, keep the following points in mind:
-- Currently, information barrier policies do not apply to email communications or to file sharing through SharePoint Online or OneDrive.
-- Potentially, everyone included in an information barrier policy can be blocked from communicating with others in Microsoft Teams.
-When people affected by information barrier policies are part of the same team or group chat, they might be removed from those chat sessions.
-[Learn more about information barriers in Microsoft Teams](https://docs.microsoft.com/MicrosoftTeams/information-barriers-in-teams).
-- Avoid bulk moves when information barrier policies are in effect.
-Ask your tenant admins not to move users between segments who cannot talk to each other.
-Either temporarily grant communication access and disable it later, after all users are moved, or create an intermediate segment who can talk to each of the initial segments.
-In any case, do not move users in bulk between entities who cannot communicate.

 ### Make a list of segments

 In addition to your list of needed policies, make a list of segments for your organization.
 Every user in your organization should belong to a segment, and no user should belong to two or more segments.
 Each segment can have only one information barrier policy applied.